MukendiMputu/conference_room_ruby/README.md

 The purpose of this web application is for me to use Ruby on Rails to design and construct the core interface for a meeting room booking website.
 This, and many other similar projects I develop, serve as a learning environment for various software development principles.
-As a result, these are some of the thoughts I used to create this web
+As a result, these are some of the principles I applied to create this web
 application:

 ## Back-end Programming in Ruby